linode/apl-docs/docs/faq.md

 <details>
   <summary>What are the minimal requirements to install Otomi?</summary>

-Otomi requires a running Kubernetes cluster of version `1.18` up to `1.21` using a Node pool with at least `12 vCPU` and `16 GiB memory` in AWS, Azure, or Google Cloud Platform.
-Otomi can also be installed using the `on-prem` provider.
-See the [Quickstart](https://github.com/redkubes/quickstart/tree/main/onprem) for more information about installing Otomi on your own hardware.
+Otomi requires a running Kubernetes cluster of version `1.18` up to `1.23` using a Node pool with at least `6 vCPU` and `8 GiB memory`.
+When using the `custom` provider (when installing Kubernetes on any other provider then azure, aws or google), make sure Otomi can create a K8s LoadBalancer Service that is accessible from your machine (not using 127.0.0.1).

 </details>